suyog44/FingerJetFXOSE/README.txt

 Performance and Recognition Accuracy
 --------------------------------------------------------------------------------------------
-The initial contribution by DigitalPersona, Inc. (www.digitalpersona.com) has met the required PIV performance thresholds for fingerprint minutiae generation in MINEX test (SDK 3F).

 See http://www.nist.gov/itl/iad/ig/ominex_test-results.cfm for details.

 On an ARM Cortex-M3 150MHz processor, feature extraction takes 0.5 to 1.25 sec.